Trauma, Politics, and the Uses of Memory

 Visiting Predoctoral Fellow

-Candice Jansen is an award-winning PhD Fellow in Art History at WiSER (Wits Institute for Social & Economic Research) in Johannesburg, South Africa.
+Candice Jansen joined the project as an award-winning PhD Fellow in Art History at WiSER (Wits Institute for Social & Economic Research) in Johannesburg, South Africa.
 She works on photography and the African archive.
-Her dissertation considers race and anti-apartheid visuality in the life and work of South African photographers, Cedric Nunn and Ernest Cole.
+Her dissertation considered race and anti-apartheid visuality in the life and work of South African photographers, Cedric Nunn and Ernest Cole.

 Adorno, Theodor.
 "The Meaning of Working Through the Past."
 In Critical Models: Interventions and Catchwords, edited by Henry W. Pickford, 89–103.
 New York: Columbia University Press, 2005.